All MPs could vote remotely through an online voting tool. Votes cast remotely are shown as normal on the TheyWorkForYou voting record.

 We have lots more plain English analysis of Norman Lamb’s voting record on issues like health, welfare, taxation and more.
 Visit Norman Lamb’s full vote analysis page for more.

-Liberal Democrat MP for North Norfolk
+Former Liberal Democrat MP for North Norfolk

 Entered the House of Commons on 7 June 2001 — General election